lum8rjack/caddy-maxmind-geolocation/README.md

 ## Usage

-You can use this module as a matcher to blacklist or whitelist a set of countries, subdivisions or metro codes.
+You can use this module as a matcher to allow or deny a set of countries, subdivisions or metro codes.

 You'll find the detailed explanation of all the fields on the [Caddy website's plugin page](https://caddyserver.com/docs/modules/http.matchers.maxmind_geolocation).